theharshpat/vidvort/README.md

 - [ ] API to list jobs with their status
 - [ ] Video encoder - hardware acceleration based on system(OS, GPU available - macos, nvidia gpu etc)
 - [ ] Containerization - Dockerfile and docker-compose
-- [ ] Introduce support for presets based on video quality and resolution
+- [ ] Introduce support for presets based on video quality and resolution (eg. 1080p/720p/360p and 500kbps/800kbps)
 - [ ] Event driven queue for transcoding jobs
 - [ ] Support multiple transcodes in a single trigger
 - [ ] Time estimations based on popular format/resolution conversions